 - You have a loving heart.

 - We’re thankful God gave you to us.

 - You have the best sense of humor.

 - You have an amazing imagination.

-Don’t reserve these affirmations for just your loved ones.
-You can give them to the little ones at school, in your playgroup, at church, or at the park.
+Don’t reserve these words of kindness for just your loved ones.
+You can give them to the kids at school, in your playgroup, at church, or at the park.